-- (34) % Change in "Same Clinic Revenues" "Same Clinic Revenues" mean all gross revenues (net of adjustments for contractual allowances) of Agility and its affiliates, on a consolidated basis, generated by outpatient clinics and contracts with long-term care facilities and hospitals that have been in Agility's system for at least one year, over the fiscal year immediately preceding the fiscal year just ended.
-(35) The Appuel Distribution of Agility's system for at least one year, over the fiscal year immediately preceding the fiscal year just ended. - (35) The Annual Distribution, % change in Same Clinic Revenues and Annual Earnings Coverage Ratio are all based on unaudited internal financials information prepared by Agility. - (36) The 2012 Annual Earnings Coverage ratio calculation for Agility includes less than 1 month of distributions from Alaris as the transaction with Alaris closed on December 21, 2012.
-The ratio is also calculated on a proforma basis to assume that the current capital structure was in place at the beginning of Agility's fiscal 2012 year.
+- (26) % Change in "Same Clinic Revenues" "Same Clinic Revenues" mean all gross revenues (net of adjustments for contractual allowances) of Agility and its affiliates, on a consolidated basis, generated by outpatient clinics and contracts with long-term care facilities and hospitals that have been in Agility's system for at least one year, over the fiscal year immediately preceding the fiscal year just ended. - (27) The Annual Distribution, percentage change in Same Clinic Revenues and Annual Earnings Coverage Ratio are all based on unaudited internal financials information prepared by Agility.
+We are estimating the % change in the performance metric to be -2.0% for 2014 versus 2013 and are basing our Annualized Distribution from Agility for 2015 on this reduction. - (28) The Annual Earnings Coverage Ratio for Agility is estimated to be 0.80 for the twelve months ended December 31, 2014 based on internal unaudited financial information provided to Alaris by management of Agility.
+Although this number was below 1.00 for 2014 it has shown signs of improvement recently and Agility continues to fund the distribution to Alaris with its balance sheet, with no change expected in immediate future. - (29) The Annual Earnings Coverage Ratio reported in the March 31, 2014 AIF (for the year ended December 31, 2013) was 1.09 and was based on unaudited internal financial results provided by Agility management.
+Upon receiving audited statements the number was recalculated and was 1.01 for the twelve months ended December 31, 2013. - (30) The 2012 Annual Earnings Coverage Ratio calculation for Agility includes less than 1 month of distributions from Alaris as the transaction with Alaris closed on December 21, 2012.